Vansh-Baghel/Java-things/Java_notes.md

 ## .equals VS '=='
 * '==' checks the value of any datatype and return a boolean value.
 * .equals() check address of any datatype and return a boolean value.

+## Find data of objects
+* There are many inbuilt methods to get the data of the objrct like its name, locstion , etc etc.